 Although the CompACT succeeds in insertion tasks in trained scenarios without excessive force exertion, it fails to generalize to spatially unseen configurations.
 This is expected, as its observation and action representations are defined in the global spatial frame, which neither guarantees nor encourages equivariance.
 The result of applying CompACT to the translationally unseen cases is shown in the Table~\ref{table:Benchmark Results} $3$\textsuperscript{rd} row - Flat Platform (OOD).
-Note that the flat platform is only utilized, meaning it is only randomized translationally.
+Note that only a flat platform is used, meaning it is randomized only translationally.
 We tested for $10$ cases and did not conduct more tests because it resulted in a $0 \%$ success rate.

 In contrast, the proposed method (EquiContact) achieves perfect success rates on the translationally unseen flat platform, as can be seen in the $4$\textsuperscript{th} row of Table~\ref{table:Benchmark Results}.
-As shown in Section~\ref{Sec4:solution_approach}, EquiContact has $\SE$ vision-to-force equivariance, achieving a near-perfect success rate, even on the tilted platform, which undergoes a full $\SE$ transformation.
+As shown in Section~\ref{Sec:solution_approach}, EquiContact has $\SE$ vision-to-force equivariance, achieving a near-perfect success rate, even on the tilted platform, which undergoes a full $\SE$ transformation.
 We attribute the single failure case to a large error from Diff-EDFs that exceeded the noise level applied during training.

 The result of EquiContact for the full pick-and-place task is summarized in Table~\ref{table:success_rate_full_pipeline}.
 The EquiContact also demonstrates a near-perfect success rate in the full pick-and-place pipeline for peg-in-hole tasks.
-However, as the whole task is formulated in sequential stages, the error in the previous stage tends to propagate to the following stages, leading to slightly increased failure cases.